 And you don’t need flashy video equipment to start.
 If you have a camera (if you have a cell phone, you have a camera), you can pretty much start doing YouTube videos.

-The third great business idea for 2020 is creating an e-commerce business.
+The third great business idea is creating an e-commerce business.
 This idea is a little bit more intensive and involves more work.

-I started doing something like this back in 2008 or 2009.
+I started doing something like this back in 2008.
 It’s also commonly called retail arbitrage.
 I started by buying in person and selling stuff on eBay.

 And that’s what they say with businesses is that it takes time to be successful.
 It took time for me to start making money with my blog, and it took time to make money in the other businesses.
 It doesn’t happen overnight.